This website uses cookies to ensure you get the best experience on our website. Learn more

 Our view

 Chobe Elephant Camp has more of a farmhouse feel to it than the traditional tented camp but we love its quiet location.
 When we first stayed in May 2014 we found the guides knowledgeable and the camp staff friendly and willing to help, if somewhat new and unpolished.
-On our last stay May 2023, the staff were still friendly and polite, and the guides good.
+On our last stay in 2024, the staff were still friendly and polite, and the guides good.
 The camp is not luxurious and comes without the bells and whistles (there are other options nearby if luxury is a requirement), but their rates reflect this and are very reasonable.

 Geographics